Captain Volkonogov Escaped

-Captain Volkonogov Escaped (Капитан Волконогов бежал) is a 2021 thriller drama film written and directed by Natalya Merkulova and Aleksey Chupov.
+Captain Volkonogov Escaped (Капитан Волконогов бежал) is a 2021 thriller drama film written and directed by Natalya Merkulova and Alexey Chupov.
 The main roles were played by Yura Borisov as Captain Fyodor Volkonogov.
 It was selected to compete for the Golden Lion at the 78th Venice International Film Festival.

 Plot

 In the USSR during the Great Terror, Captain Fyodor Volkonogov serves in the Soviet law enforcement agency.
 He is trusted by his superiors and his colleagues respect him.
 He witnesses the suicide of his immediate superior, Major Gvozdev, who throws himself out of his own office window under the threat of imminent arrest.
 Under the pretext of a call for evaluation, arrests begin of employees of the department headed by Gvozdev.
 The Captain escapes arrest.
 A messenger from the world above appears to the Captain, who is told he is destined for hell unless he can find a victim of one of his crimes who forgives him.